mahasreekannan-pixel/4B-Design-of-FIR-Digital-Filter-using-Hamming-Window/README.md

 Thus design of BAND STOP FIR digital filter using-Hamming-Window waveforms were plotted and output was verified.
 # RESULT:
 Thus design of BAND STOP FIR digital filter using-Hamming-Window waveforms were plotted and output was verified.
+# RESULT:
+Thus design of BAND STOP FIR digital filter using-Hamming-Window waveforms were plotted and output was verified.